S81D/ANNIE_standalone/MCMC_reco/README.md

 (Pre-steps, including ToolAnalysis usage)
 1. Run the BeamClusterMC ToolChain withinin ToolAnalysis to extract information from the WCSim output .ROOT file.
 The clusterization tools will filter hits within an alloted time interval (defined as a cluster) and pass these hits along as an event to the PhaseIITreeMaker tool.
 This tool will create a .ROOT file containing trees (cluster-level and raw hits) and histograms of various parameters of the events.
 2. Store the .ROOT output file from ToolAnalysis into the `/WCSim_Data` folder.
 3. Modify `PDF.dat` to include the fit parameters of the hit residual data.
-Running either `fit_PDF_residual.py` or `filter_hits_PDF.py` will fit the hit timing residual data with a nct PDF, and write to that .dat file.
-There are two codes to do this (an ongoing analysis):
+Running `fit_PDF_residual.py` will fit the hit timing residual data with a PDF, and write to that .dat file.
-      - `fit_PDF_residual.py` will fit all of the data (all hits in a given cluster across events).
-      - `filter_hits_PDF.py` will first filter the hits exactly the same as the emcee reconstruction algorithm (useful for checking the hit filtering without having to run the full reconstruction code), but will then fit a PDF to the filtered hit times, not all of the hit times.
-This is currently being tested to see if it will yield better reconstructed vertices than the full hit timing.

 (Running the code)
 1. Modify `emcee_lowE_reco.py` for the correct path names and other configuration information.
 The parametrization is at the top of the script.